The 7 Best Benchtop Planers of 2025, Tested and Reviewed

 Price: ~$400 | Width: 12-1/2″ | Motor: 15 amp

-What makes it special:
+What makes it hold up:

-• Three-blade cutterhead for smooth finish
+• Three-blade cutterhead for a smooth finish on most species

-• Excellent dust collection port design
+• Excellent dust collection port design — one of the better ones at this price point

-• $200 less than the DW735X
+• $200 less than the DW735X, which buys a lot of clamps or lumber

 The downside: No two-speed option — fixed at 96 CPI.
+For most work this is fine, but for furniture-quality passes on figured wood, you’ll notice the limitation.

 4. Craftsman CMEW320 — Best Budget Option